 The document enters the retention period

-The retention process begins when the current date exceeds the Event Date.
+The retention period begins when the current date exceeds the Event Date.
 The next time the weekly Retention batch process runs, it:

 - updates the Life Cycle State property: set to Control